 We've prepared this page to help address common questions regarding the ISTA Certificates.

-In any of the above cases, an international test certificate (orange or blue) by an accredited laboratory, in origin and prior to shipping, is invaluable in preventing potential delays and economic problems for the shipper and/or the importer.
+An international test certificate (orange or blue) by an accredited laboratory, in origin and prior to shipping, is invaluable in preventing potential delays and economic problems for the shipper and/or the importer.

-Orange International Seed Lot Certificate represents the seed lot as a whole; therefore, seed lot preparation, lot size, lot identification and seed sampling must follow strict guidelines.
+Orange International Seed Lot Certificate represents the seed lot as a whole, therefore, seed lot preparation, lot size, lot identification and seed sampling must follow strict guidelines.
 The lab is responsible for both sampling and testing.
 Please see the Orange Certificates page for more detailed information.

 The Blue International Seed Sample Certificate (BIC) represents only the seed sample that was tested.
 The sample is provided by the customer and the certificate does not officially represent the entire seed lot as does the OIC.
 As with the OIC, only ISTA accredited labs can issue the BIC, ensuring that the test results themselves are dependable.
 Because there is no sampling restriction, we can accept and test samples from customers located anywhere.
 Please see the Blue Certificates page for more detailed information.

 It depends on what is required by the importing country and/or importer.
 Because this is very often part of the seed contract, the seed lab can't determine what you need, but your importer should know.
-The testing rules are identical for both types of certificate.
+The testing rules are identical for both types of certificates.

 The importing customer may or may not require an ISTA certificate on certified seed lots.
 The exporter needs to check with the importer.

 No. Programs like Seed Certification have seed quality standards.
 In contrast, ISTA does not have seed quality standards as to minimum purity or germination requirements.
 What purity or germination levels are needed depends on your customers' needs.
-What ISTA does is to make sure that the test report is reliable and performed by a laboratory that has proven to be competent and authorized to perform such services.
+What ISTA does is make sure the test report is reliable and performed by a laboratory that has proven to be competent and authorized to perform such services.

-The OIC represents the lot of seed as it will be shipped, so sampling should be ordered only when the seed is ready to be shipped, after any treating or rebagging.
+The OIC represents the lot of seed as it will be shipped, so sampling should be ordered only when the seed is ready to be shipped, after any treatment or rebagging.
 This restriction does not apply to seed certification or other sampling and testing activities.
 Setting the lot down: in the Willamette Valley, samplers can be expected to arrive within a day, so the lot needs to be set down at the time the request is submitted to the lab.
 It is the customer's responsibility to notify the warehouse to set the lot down.

 The ISTA Rules specify a maximum lot size for each species.
 A basic rule of thumb is that agricultural and vegetable seeds smaller than wheat, including most grass species, have a maximum lot size of 10,000 kilos.
 Larger seeds have larger maximum lot sizes, typically from 20,000 – 30,000 kilos.
 Lot sizes for other types of crops such as trees and flowers vary widely.
 Maximum lot sizes can be found in Chapter 2 of the ISTA Rules, which is availble on their website.

 No. Certificates are valid only for the seed as it was tested, so treating it will invalidate the certificate since it will no longer accurately represent the seed.
-ISTA Certificates require identification of treated and coated seed on the certificates themselves.

 Rebagging is allowed provided that the identity of the seed in the initial lot is preserved, the lot number does not change, there is no processing of the seed, and an ISTA sampler is present during the entire process.